What is Reflux?

-While Reflux can be a stand alone condition, it can also be caused by other conditions.
+While Reflux can sometimes be a stand alone condition, it is more likely to be caused by other conditions.
 Some examples we see very often at the clinic are Tongue Tie and Cow’s Milk Protein Allergy.
 If your baby has reflux symptoms, it’s always wise to keep in mind the fact that it may be pushed by something else.
-The causing condition must be treated before you’ll see an improvement in the reflux symptoms.
+The causing condition must always be treated before you’ll see an improvement in the reflux symptoms.

 Reflux becomes an issue however when there are associated symptoms that cause distress.
 This is then called Gastro Oesophageal Reflux Disease (GORD)

 This type of reflux is most commonly seen in babies who also have a cow’s milk allergy.
 This allergy must also be treated alongside the reflux if baby is to respond well to treatment.

 There are a few different types of Reflux.
 Each have similar signs and symptoms and specific signs and symptoms.
 There are also a few different causes of reflux and sometimes it is another issue that is causing the reflux-like symptoms.
 In this case, it’s important to identify the primary cause and address that also.
 Reflux can also be mild, moderate or severe.